NVIDIA/NeMo/README.rst

 Docker containers:
 ~~~~~~~~~~~~~~~~~~
 We release NeMo containers alongside NeMo releases.
-For example, NeMo ``r1.18.1`` comes with container ``nemo:23.03``, you may find more details about released containers in `releases page <https://github.com/NVIDIA/NeMo/releases>`_.
+For example, NeMo ``r1.18.1`` comes with container ``nemo:23.03``.
+If you encounter issues with creating your NeMo environment, we highly
+recommend using our most recent container.
+You may find more details about released containers in `releases page <https://github.com/NVIDIA/NeMo/releases>`_.

 To use built container, please run